GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

 The third and fourth step will run only if the branch is tagged as `master`.
 The `tag-as-master` step will add the `master` tag to the image pushed to Google Container Registry.
 This indicates the image in Google Container Registry that is currently deployed.
 The following step, `gke-initial-deployment`, builds the Container Engine cluster and deploys the `gcr.io/YOUR_PROJECT_ID/hello-express` Docker image.

 You will run this pipeline locally using the [Codeship Jet CLI](https://documentation.codeship.com/pro/builds-and-configuration/cli/).
-Since there is no git commit or branch to reference, use the `ci-commit-id` and `tag` flags with the Codeship Jet CLI to pass in test strings at runtime, eg `1234ABCD` and `master`.
+Since there is no git commit or branch to reference, use the `ci-commit-id` and `tag` flags with the Codeship Jet CLI to pass in test strings at runtime, (for example, `1234ABCD` and `master`).
 The build on the Codeship CI server populates `ci-commit-id` with the git commit SHA, and `tag` with the branch or tag name.
 Finally, the `--push` flag instructs the Codeship Jet CLI to run the push steps in the `codeship-steps.yml` file.

     jet steps --ci-commit-id 1234ABCD --tag master --push